Sharp-Interface Continuum Thermodynamics of multicomponent fluid systems with interfacial mass: Mass transfer influenced by adsorbed species

 where $k^{ad}_i$ depends in particular on the surface tension.
 Together, \eqref{E50} and \eqref{E54} yield the simplest ad- and desorption rates, leading to the so-called Henry isotherm; see \cite{Kralchevsky} for more details on sorption isotherms of surfactants.

-Next, we consider a transfer component $A_i$, like a dissolving gas, which does not accumulate at the interface as a surfactant does, but nevertheless needs to pass through the transmission layer at the phase boundary which is mathematically represented by the sharp interface.
-In this case, the interface concentration $A_i$ is assumed so small that \eqref{non-cons-balances2} can be sensibly approximated by
+Next, we consider a transfer component $A_i$, like a dissolving gas, which does not accumulate at the interface as a surfactant does, but nevertheless needs to pass through the transmission zone between the bulk phases, mathematically represented by the sharp interface.
+Rewriting the interfacial mass balance \eqref{partial-mass-bal-int} for $A_i$ in non-dimensional form, we obtain

+Here $l_{\rm ref}$ denotes a characteristic length scale on which $\rho_i^\Sigma$ is expected to display significant changes.
+For a non-accumulating species, the length scale $\delta := \rho_{\rm ref}^\Sigma / \rho_{\rm ref}$ will characterize the typical thickness of a layer in the bulk being adjacent to the interface such that this layer contains a similar amount of $A_i$ than is sitting on the interface (i.e.\ inside the thin transition zone represented by the interface).
+So, while $l_{\rm ref}$ will essentially be the bubble or droplet size, $\delta$ will rather be on the nanometer scale.
+In this case, equation \eqref{partial-mass-bal-int-nondim} and, hence, \eqref{partial-mass-bal-int} can very accurately be approximated by

 Consequently, employing (\ref{E16}) and (\ref{E49}) with $a^\pm_i=1$, we obtain

 Employing the same simplifying assumption of ideal mixtures and (\ref{E50}), this implies

 hence